getgnulinux/getgnulinux/README.md

 from this directory.
 This directory also contains a hidden file `.htaccess` which is required for the website to function properly.
-Either make sure that .htaccess files are processed for this website, or copy the rules from this .htaccess file to the Apache configuration file for this site.
-Also make sure that Apache module `mod_rewrite` is enabled:
+Either make sure that .htaccess files are processed for this website, or copy the rules from this .htaccess file to the Apache virtual host configuration for this site.

+Also make sure that the required Apache modules are enabled:

-    $ a2enmod rewrite
+    a2enmod rewrite ssl

-Other languages will not work until the required locale definition files are built on the server.
-Usually, the locale definition files are already built on the server, but if you need to build them you can execute the helper script `scripts/make-locales.sh` as root.
+Translations will not work until locale data is installed and compiled.
+On Debian-based systems, precompiled locale data can be installed with:

+    apt-get install locales-all

 ## Contributing